 But foundation and corporate proposals?
 You want me to say all that in 500 words or less?!
 I’m a woman of few words and even I sometimes struggle with meeting the infinitesimal word and character limits for some applications.
-Fortunately, I’ve picked up a few tricks to reducing the length of grant proposals.
+Fortunately, I’ve picked up a few tricks that help me shorten grant proposals.
 Here are my top four:

 ANSWER THE QUESTIONS (and nothing else)